OfficeDev/Microsoft-Teams-Samples/samples/bot-suggested-actions/csharp/README.md

 createdDate: "27-04-2022 23:30:17"
 ---

-# Get Checkin info of user
+# Get Suggested actions from bot

 This sample shows feature where user can can send suggested actions using bot.